aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/40-hit-counter/300-resources.md

 ## Add resources to the hit counter construct

 Now, let's define the AWS Lambda function and the DynamoDB table in our `HitCounter` construct.

-{{% notice info %}}

-**Windows users**: on Windows, you will have to stop the `npm run watch` command that is running in the background, then run `npm install`, then start `npm run watch` again.
-Otherwise you will get an error about files being in use.

-{{% /notice %}}

-Now, go back to `lib/hitcounter.ts` and add the following highlighted code:
+Go back to `lib/hitcounter.ts` and add the following highlighted code:

 {{<highlight ts "hl_lines=3 13-14 19-31">}}
 import * as cdk from 'aws-cdk-lib';